 - is culturally sensitive, encourages respect between tourists and hosts, and builds local pride and confidence.

-A moveable classroom has been designed in Cambodia to allow a quick, cheap and environmentally friendly option for all NGO’s to use, and also means that should any project need to change location for any reason it is possible to do so without having to spend money building new classrooms.
+A movable classroom has been designed in Cambodia to allow a quick, cheap and environmentally friendly option for all projects to use.
+This also means that should any project need to change location for any reason it is possible to do so without having to spend money building new classrooms.

 We have also introduced rain water recycling, solar technology, natural air flow (no air con or fans) and water pumps to many projects.
 Bamboo or other fast growing sustainable products are used where possible.
 Wood is recycled and new wood is rarely used in buildings.